ged/ruby-mongrel2/README.md

     Finished in 3.67 seconds
     102 examples, 0 failures

+For more detailed documentation, see:

 * Mongrel2::Config
     * Mongrel2::Config::DSL
     * Mongrel2::Config::Server
     * Mongrel2::Config::Host
     * Mongrel2::Config::Route
     * Mongrel2::Config::Directory
     * Mongrel2::Config::Proxy
     * Mongrel2::Config::Handler
     * Mongrel2::Config::Setting
     * Mongrel2::Config::Mimetype
     * Mongrel2::Config::Statistic
     * Mongrel2::Config::Filter
     * Mongrel2::Config::Log

-=== Handler Classes
+### Handler Classes

 The main handler class is, unsurprisingly, Mongrel2::Handler.
-It uses a Mongrel2::Connection object to talk to the server, wrapping the request data up in a Mongrel2::Request object, and expecting a Mongrel2::Response in response.
+It uses a Mongrel2::Connection object to talk to the server, wrapping the request data up in a Mongrel2::Request object, and expecting a Mongrel2::Response to be returned in response.

 There are specialized Request classes for each of the kinds of requests Mongrel2 sends: